-- A. Provide HRSA and public health stakeholders with policy analysis, research, and other information related to state and/or local health care payment and financing officials' needs and priority issues - B. Increase state and/or local health care payment and financing officials' awareness of HRSA priorities, programs, initiatives, and resources to strengthen the health care safety net
+- A. Provide HRSA and public health stakeholders with policy analysis, research, and other relevant information related to state legislators' and legislative officials' needs and priority issues - B. Increase state legislators' and legislative officials' awareness of HRSA priorities, programs, initiatives, and resources to strengthen the health care safety net